juju/docs/README.md

     git clone git@github.com:{yourusername}/juju-docs.git
     cd juju-docs

 Add a second remote to the upstream Juju repository your fork came from.
-This lets you use commands such as `git pull juju develop` to update a branch from the original trunk, as you'll see below.
+This lets you use commands such as `git pull juju juju-docs-upstream` to update a branch from the original trunk, as you'll see below.

     git remote add juju-docs-upstream git@github.com:juju/docs.git